Pixelrobin/fec-database/README.md

 * Extra misc. files are under `app/models`.
 Those are all helpers and reusable ui elements as well as wrappers for communications for other apis (for example, `app/models/WeeklyScheduler.ts` is for creating/communicating with a FullCalendar instance)
 * Modules relating to printing are found under the `printer` folder.
 * The main file is `main.js`
-* Indicudual folders may contain `README.md` files with more information.
+* Individual folders may contain `README.md` files with more information.

 ## Building
 In case you wish to build this project from scratch, here are the instructions.
 This was made for/on windows.
 It was not tested on other platforms, though it should with minor effort.